pereznetworks/TD-Project9/project9-gallery-app/README.md

         ....make sure to place a ref in your .gitignore to the config.js file

+              For this project you will just need your API-KEY

-                The 'secret' is needed only when...
+                The 'SECRET' is needed only when...

                   the flickr api method requires a sign-on.